-Each DS28EA00 contains a unique registration number that is 64 bits long.
+Each DS28EA00 contains a unique Registration Number that is 64 bits long.
 The first 8 bits are a 1-Wire family code.
 The next 48 bits are a unique serial number.
-The last 8 bits are a CRC of the first 56 bits (see Figure 2 for details).
-The 1-Wire CRC is generated using a polynomial generator consisting of a shift register and XOR gates as shown in Figure 3.
-The polynomial is X + X + X + 1.
-Additional information about the 1-Wire CRC is available in Application Note 27: Understanding and Using Cyclic Redundancy Checks with Maxim iButton® Products.
+The last 8 bits are a CRC of the first 56 bits.
+See Figure 3 for details.
+The 1-Wire CRC is generated using a polynomial generator consisting of a shift register and XOR gates as shown in Figure 4.
+The polynomial is $X^8 + X^5 + X^4 + 1$ .
+Additional information about the Dallas 1-Wire Cyclic Redundancy Check (CRC) is available in Application Note 27.

 The shift register bits are initialized to 0.
 Then starting with the least significant bit of the family code, one bit at a time is shifted in.
-After the eighth bit of the family code has been entered, then the 48-bit serial number is entered.
+After the 8th bit of the family code has been entered, then the 48-bit serial number is entered.
 After the last byte of the serial number has been entered, the shift register contains the CRC value.
 Shifting in the 8 bits of CRC returns the shift register to all 0s.